sanjayp29/TaskManager/README.md

 - App Check tokens are required for **Firestore access**.
 - Ensure your **reCAPTCHA site key** is registered in the Firebase console and initialized like so:

+## 🧪 Performance Insights

+- ✅ Scored overall **98 on Desktop** using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)
+- 📱 Mobile score: 74 – will improvise in free time.

+This ensures smooth and fast experience for desktop users, enhancements will be upcoming for mobile.

 ```js
 import { initializeAppCheck, ReCaptchaV3Provider } from 'firebase/app-check';